binerogroup/documentation/_sources/networking/subnet/subnet-format.rst.txt

 Advanced explanation
 --------------------

-Early IP-address allocations were given to providers in on of 3 address classes; A, B and C. An A-class network (equal to a CIDR notation of /8) has 16.777.214 usable addresses.
+Early IP address allocations given to providers in on of 3 address classes; **A**, **B** and **C**.
+An A-class network (equal to a CIDR notation of ``/8``) has 16.777.214 usable addresses.

 A B-class network has 65534 usable addresses.
 A C-class network has 255 usable addresses.
 This meant that addresses where most often not optimally assigned.

 An organisation that needed to have for example 75.000 IP addresses would instead get 16777214 (as a B-class network would have been to small).

 An organisation that needed 300 IP addresses would instead get 65534.
 This was not considered an issue in the early days as the total IPv4 pool of 4,294,967,296 addresses seemed large at the time.

-When the internet grew, it was realised that the total pool would get depleted fast if nothing was done.
+When the internet grew, it became clear that the total pool would get depleted fast.

-To solve this, Classless Inter Domain Routing or `CIDR <https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing>`__ was introduced, enabling the use of a subnet *mask* that would make it possible to decide the size of a given network more granularly than in 3 stages.
+To solve this, we introduced Classless Inter Domain Routing or `CIDR <https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing>`__, enabling the use of a subnet *mask* that would make it possible to decide the size of a given network more granularly than in 3 stages.

-The subnet mask showed how many addresses were available in the subnet based on a number that stated how big a part of the **IP address** was the network portion vs how big a part was the host portion.
+The subnet mask showed how many addresses were available in the subnet based on a number that stated how big a part of the **IP address** was the network bits compared to how big a part was the host bits.

 An IPv4 address is a 32 bit number divided into 4 octets to make it easier to read.
-In the example **192.168.0.0/24**, the *mask* (``/24`` in this case) states that the 24 first bits (which is 192.168.0) is the network address.
+In the example ``192.168.0.0/24``, the *mask* (``/24`` in this case) states that the 24 first bits (which is ``192.168.0``) is the network address.

-This address is just used for describing the network and cannot be changed when addressing hosts in the network.
-This can be explained as 32 / 4 = 8, so 8 bits per octet, 24 bits then making the first 3 octets the network address (so 192.168.0 being the first 3 octets).
+This address is just used for describing the network and is unusable when addressing hosts in the network.
+Explained as ``32 / 4 = 8``, so 8 bits per octet, 24 bits then making the first 3 octets the network address (so ``192.168.0`` being the first 3 octets).

-The remaining (up to 32) bits are the hosts addresses so for example in the example 192.168.0.5, the last octet (which is 5) is assignable to a host.
+The remaining (up to 32) bits are the hosts addresses so for example in the example ``192.168.0.5``, the last octet (which is 5) is assignable to a host.

-When configuring an IP-address in an operating system, some systems will want the IP-address in CIDR notation (so 192.168.0.5/24 for example), some want the subnet mask specified separately, so 192.168.0.5 AND 255.255.255.0.
+When configuring an IP address in an operating system, some systems will want the IP-address in CIDR notation (so ``192.168.0.5/24`` for example), some want the subnet mask specified separately, so ``192.168.0.5`` and ``255.255.255.0``

-The function is the same, the subnet mask is just another way to tell that the first 24 bits (as shown by the fact that 255 is the max size, so all 1s when writing in binary, of an 8 bit number is 255) are the network address and the last 8 bits are the host address (the mask then is not the IP-address, it just describes *what part* of the IP address is the network and what part is meant for hosts.
+The function is the same, the subnet mask is just another way to tell that the first 24 bits (as shown by the fact that 255 is the max size, so all 1s when writing in binary, of an 8 bit number is 255) are the network address and the last 8 bits are the host address (the mask then is not the IP address, it just describes *what part* of the IP address is the network bits what part is the host bits.

 The previous network sizes (A, B and C) corresponds to /8, /16 and /24 in CIDR notation that uses even octets, if we want to use an smaller subnet it's a bit more complicated.